The Shadows No. 3

-The Shadows No. 3 was an extended play 45 rpm record released in 1961 by The Shadows.
-It was released on Columbia Records/EMI Records as SEG 8166 in mono and reached #13 in the UK EP charts in August 1962.
+The Shadows No. 3 is an extended play 45 rpm record released in 1961 by The Shadows.
+It was released on Columbia Records/EMI Records as SEG 8166 in mono and reached #13 in the UK EP charts in August 1962 and stayed on the chart for 4 weeks.
 The cover picture is the same as The Shadows album cover.

 All the songs on the record had previously been released on the album The Shadows, and more songs from the album had already been released on the EP The Shadows No. 2.
 There appears never to have been a The Shadows No. 1.